-In both comparison shots, the old software is on top and the new software below.
-The low-light shot of the Android figures and pins looks really similar.
-Dark and noisy.
+In both comparison shots, the old software is on top the new software below.
+The low-light shot of the Android figures pins looks really similar.
+Dark noisy.

-In the bright outdoor shot, tone and contrast are improved.
-The buildings aren’t as dark and under-exposed, and the skylights on the roof no longer produce blown-out hotspots.
+In the bright outdoor shot, tone contrast are improved.
+The buildings aren’t as dark under-exposed, the skylights on the roof no longer produce blown-out hotspots.

 The story behind the story: HTC’s new flagship phone carries over a lot of what made the One M8 such a great phone last year, but comes with very few improvements.
 The new camera is supposed to be a big improvement over the M8’s 4-megapixel rear camera, but we found it inconsistent surprisingly bad in low light environments.

 HTC’s not a huge company, it’s going up against a juggernaut with the simultaneous release of Samsung’s Galaxy S6.
 So, a last-ditch effort to shore up the M9’s weak spot is necessary.